stamat/youtube-background/README.md

 > Create video backgrounds from a YouTube, Vimeo or video file links.

+** ⚠️ Development moved to [stamat/video-backgrounds](https://github.com/stamat/video-backgrounds).** Support will still be provided for this repo.

 [DEMO HERE ➡️](http://stamat.github.io/youtube-background/)

 This project started as a simple 100 liner jQuery plugin for YouTube video backgrounds.
 The idea behind it was to have a straightforward minimal way to add a YouTube video as a background for a div, or any other HTML element.
 It was intended to be used on hero and banner elements mostly.
 You would add a data attribute `data-vbg` to the element, and the script would take care of the rest, no CSS required.